LRP-Lamb: MPR Definitions and Examples

 The LRP-Lamb plan of insurance uses a “Calculated Formula Live” slaughter lamb price in the price-prediction model as both one of the model variables and it generates the “Expected Ending Value” (EEV) as a Formula Live price for the insurance offer.
 Appropriately, this is the same price series that is used as the “Actual Ending Value” (AEV) for slaughter lambs when calculating indemnities.
 The Calculated Formula Live price per hundredweight is derived by multiplying the reported weighted weekly average formula carcass price by the reported weighted weekly average dressing percentage and then dividing the result by 100.

-A summary of Formula lamb prices is reported weekly by USDA/AMS on a weighted average basis (USDA/AMS report no. LM_LM352).
+A summary of Formula lamb prices is reported weekly by USDA/AMS on a weighted average basis (National Weekly Slaughter Sheep Review LM_LM352).
 Formula prices are one of three different main types of transactions that can be described in this report.
 Others include “Negotiated” and “Forward Contract.”
 Under the Negotiated and Formula categories, live and carcass prices plus imported and domestic prices can be reported.
 Volume and price are reported by category when doing so doesn’t violate confidentiality rules.
-All prices reported in LM352 are in the packer direct trade; packers are required by regulation to report lamb purchases in a prescribed manner so that the summary can be reported.
+All prices reported in the LM352 report are in the packer direct trade; packers are required by regulation to report lamb purchases in a prescribed manner so that the summary can be reported.
 Lamb sales transactions that are sold outside of the direct trade are not reported in the USDA Livestock Mandatory Reporting (LMR) system.

 Direct trade lamb prices were chosen to use in the LRP-Lamb prediction model for several reasons including: